bvincent1/rngrngrng/book/chapter1.md

 everything hen could do to hold onto his own sense of self.
 He struggled to feel anything to ground himself.
 The metal table he was lying on felt far away, the shackles lighter than anything he could imagine.
 He was almost completely gone now.
 Nothing was keeping him here anymore.
 Then his world collapsed into a single point, and he felt cold.

+> UNII Corps log date 2327-09-25-023-00: Incident resolved.
+Redact records, and retract pay through the usual back
+> channels for designated employee #76502309.
+Contact HR to assign designated stand-in until position can be filled.